JoelZhu1998/TECHIN510_Lab1/README.md

 # TECHIN510_Lab1

-A personal website for TECHIN510_Lab1.
+A personal profile that demonstrate my education, projects, interests and skills.

 ## How to Run